 This process is important.
 When you don’t urinate regularly, waste and fluid can build up to unhealthy levels in your body.
 Every day your kidneys produce up to 1 to 2 quarts of urine.

 Urine gets its color, which is typically yellow, from a pigment called urochrome, or urobilin.
 Lighter colored urine is more diluted, whereas darker urine contains less fluid.
 Very dark urine could be a sign that you’re dehydrated.

 If your urine doesn’t fit within this color scheme, don’t panic.
-A lot of things can change the color of urine, including the foods and dyes you eat or the medications you take.
-For example, beets and berries can turn urine red.
-Depending on which medication you take, your urine can turn a rainbow of colors, from yellow to red to blue.
+A lot of things can change the color of urine, including the foods you eat or the medications you take.
+For example, beets and berries can turn your urine red.

 Some foods may turn urine brown if you eat enough of them.
 These include: